pirateyoho/Canine-PTCL-Long-Read-Seq-Variant-Analysis/README.md

 "M:\CHLab data\Sequencing Data\250102_CD4PTCL_PacBioLongReadSeq_Owens"
 ## Pipeline overview
 1. Raw data was transferred from the Nas drive to a scratch directory on CURC Alpine HPC with FileZilla.
+2. pbmm2 version 1.14.99 and pbsv version 2.9.0 were installed into a conda environment.
-2. Reference genome FASTA files for CanFam3.1 were downloaded from Ensembl.
+3. Reference genome FASTA files for CanFam3.1 were downloaded from Ensembl.
-3. A pbmm2 index was built from the reference genome files.
+4. A pbmm2 index was built from the reference genome files.
-4. pbmm2 was used to perform alignment of HiFi reads to the reference genome.
+5. pbmm2 was used to perform alignment of HiFi reads to the reference genome.
-5. pbsv discover was used to identify signatures of structural variation.
+6. pbsv discover was used to identify signatures of structural variation.
-6. pbsv call was used to call structural variants from structural variant signature and assign genotypes.
+7. pbsv call was used to call structural variants from structural variant signature and assign genotypes.
 ### Sample information
 | **Sample #**| **Barcode** | **Sex**| **Breed** | **Tissue** | **Age (yrs.)**| **Barcode Quality**| **HiFi Reads** | **HiFi Yield (GB)**| **HiFi Read Length (mean, bp)** | **HiFi Read Quality (median, QV)**|
 |:-----------:|:-----------:|:------:|:---------:|:----------:|:-------------:|:------------------:|:--------------:|:------------------:|:-------------------------------:|:---------------------------------:|